Shadow of Hypergraphs with Bounded Degree: Nonregular initial segments with low shadow ratio

-The Katona-Kruskal Shadow Theorem can be stated in the following way: a $k$-uniform hypergraph with $m$ hyperedges has shadow size at least that of the size of the shadow of the $k$-uniform shifted hypergraph of size $m$.
-Shifted hypergraphs are in a way a generalization of cliques and can be defined with the help of colexicographic ordering, where if given two sets $A, B \subset [n]$ we say that $A > B$ if and only if the largest element of the symmetric difference of $A$ and $B$ are in $A$.
-A shifted $k$-uniform hypergraph of size $m$ is then just the first $m$ subsets of size $k$ in the colexicographic ordering.
-These constructions are easier to describe when the $k$-binomial representation of $m$ contains only a few terms, but all the shifted hypergraphs have a pretty low shadow ratio and some of them might even be extremal for a given degree bound.
-The computation and comparison of the shadow ratios of shifted hypergraphs are somewhat obscure, so we only do it for one more class of shifted hypergraphs, to prove Proposition~\ref{prop:example}.
+The Katona-Kruskal Shadow Theorem can be stated in the following way: a $k$-uniform hypergraph with $m$ hyperedges has shadow size at least that of the size of the shadow of the $k$-uniform \textit{initial segment} of size $m$.
+Initial segments are in a way a generalization of cliques and can be defined with the help of colexicographic ordering, where if given two sets $A, B \subset [n]$ we say that $A > B$ if and only if the largest element of the symmetric difference of $A$ and $B$ are in $A$.
+A $k$-uniform \textit{initial segment} of size $m$ is then just the first $m$ subsets of size $k$ in the colexicographic ordering.
+These constructions are easier to describe when the $k$-binomial representation of $m$ contains only a few terms, but all the initial segments have a pretty low shadow ratio and some of them might even be extremal for a given degree bound.
+The computation and comparison of the shadow ratios of initial segments are somewhat obscure, so we only do it for one more class of initial segments, to prove Proposition~\ref{prop:example}.